dedx/StitchIt/README.md

 3. it is not tied to only one experiment but represents the modern LHC era honoring all high energy particle/nuclear physics.
 (There are lots of iconic bubble chamber images that I may attempt in the future because they are pretty.)

 I will probably try doing pieces specific to my experiments at some point but they have to be the right ones.
-<a href=https://cds.cern.ch/record/2202730">ALICE Pb-Pb event displays</a> are rather bland, color-wise,
-even if they are impressive.
+[ALICE Pb-Pb event displays](https://cds.cern.ch/record/2202730) are rather bland, color-wise, even if they are impressive.

 ## Image gallery